conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 #### Interpreting output

 Each model outputs the tensor data from the inference in a certain format that we have to interpret.
-In this case the [documentation](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) for the model states that the output is a float32 tensor of shape [1, 1, 17, 3], storing this information:
+In this case, the [documentation](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) for the model states that the output is a float32 tensor of shape [1, 1, 17, 3], storing this information:

-- The first two channels of the last dimension represents the yx coordinates (normalized to image frame, i.e. range in [0.0, 1.0]) of the 17 keypoints (in the order of: [nose, left eye, right eye, left ear, right ear, left shoulder, right shoulder, left elbow, right elbow, left wrist, right wrist, left hip, right hip, left knee, right knee, left ankle, right ankle]).
+- The first two channels of the last dimension represent the yx coordinates (normalized to image frame, i.e., range in [0.0, 1.0]) of the 17 keypoints (in the order of: [nose, left eye, right eye, left ear, right ear, left shoulder, right shoulder, left elbow, right elbow, left wrist, right wrist, left hip, right hip, left knee, right knee, left ankle, right ankle]).